tsundokul/klaxon-deploy/README.md

     - `GMAIL_USERNAME` - the email address which acts as sender/notifier (see step 1.)
     - `GMAIL_PASSWORD` - the password generated at step 1. (but dont forget to delete any white spaces)

-3. create the folder for database persistence with `mkdir pgdata` and fetch the klaxon source code with `git submodule update --recursive`
+3. create the folder for database persistence with `mkdir pgdata` and fetch the klaxon source code with `git submodule update --init`

 4. start the stack using `docker-compose up` in a separate terminal
     - the klaxon container will be built on the first run